THE UK’S MOST WEIRD AND WONDERFUL ATTRACTIONS

 A Watercress-Worshipping Festival

-This deliciously eccentric, annual event celebrates the start of the UK watercress season and features a watercress king and queen throwing free bunches of watercress to the crowd, The Watercress Line steam train and the World Watercress Eating Championships.
+Each year, on the third Sunday of May, this deliciously eccentric, free event celebrates the start of the UK watercress season and features a watercress king and queen throwing free bunches of watercress to the crowd, The Watercress Line steam train and the World Watercress Eating Championships.

-Arlesford Watercress Festival also hosts cress-centric cookery demos - this year's includes one from Mark Hix - and more than 100 craft and food stalls, live music and kids’ entertainers.
+Arlesford Watercress Festival also hosts cress-centric cookery demos, watercress farm tours and more than 100 craft and food stalls, live music and kids’ entertainers.
 Alresford Watercress Festival, West St, Alresford SO24 9AB.
-21 May 2023.
+19 May 2023.
 10am - 4pm.
 Free.

 World Worm Charming Championships